loganbap/data-science-portfolio/README.md

 ## Project Summaries

 ### 1. Lottery Randomness & ROI Storytelling
-A multi-sheet Tableau story using several lottery CSV data sources to explain how drawings behave statistically across different U.S. games.
+A multisheet Tableau story using several lottery CSV data sources to explain how drawings behave statistically across different U.S. games.
 Designed histograms, bubble charts, ROI distributions, and small multiples with annotations and parameters to debunk "hot number" and "lucky day" myths — and show that typical player ROI is strongly negative.

 **Focus:** Data storytelling and statistical communication | **Tools:** Tableau